SathvikSR/SathvikSR.github.io/_posts/2019-09-19-first-post.md

 categories: Miscellaneous
 ---

-## This is my first post in my blog.
+## Welcome to the first post of my infrequently updated blog

 ### Why did I start this blog?
-Because I wanted to document all of my projects and my journey in the wonderful world of computer science.
-Here you will find all of the projects I have worked on and also posts on various topics.
+Because I want to document all of my projects and my journey in the wonderful world of computer science and math.
+Here you will find all of the projects I have worked on and also posts on various topics and ideas.

 ~~Isn't this too short for a post?~~

 ---
-Thanks to Amit Merchant for the theme on Github.